 Fortunately, the United States Center for Immigration Services (USCIS) is well aware of the part that small business owners play in the U.S. If getting a green card and becoming a lawful permanent resident is your goal, then your small business may be the key.

-So, you have a business plan in mind, and you’ve secured the location, the funding, and the personnel to get your startup rolling as soon as your feet touch American soil.
+So, you have a business plan in mind, and you’ve secured the location, the funding, and the personnel to get your startup rolling.
 The question is: How to get there?

-As we said before, there are a number of ways to come here temporarily through your business but only a few ways to get your green card.
-This is because most employment-based green cards require you to have a job offer in order to qualify.
+There are a number of ways to visit the United States temporarily through your business but only a few ways to get your business green card.
+This is because most employment-based business green cards require you to have a job offer in order to qualify.
 Since business owners are their own bosses and don’t have job offers, you can imagine the difficulties this creates.

 However, there are some ways to get around the job offer requirement so that you can start your business in the U.S. under a green card.
 Here are the top three: